 Top 20 Japanese Festivals not to miss out on in Japan in 2022 Kanamara Festival

-Kanamara Festival is a festival held in Kawasaki City every April.
-A portable shrine in the shape of a penis is paraded around, making this a widely known festival in the world.
+The Kanamara Festival is held in Kawasaki City every April.
+A portable shrine in the shape of a penis is paraded around, making this a widely known festival worldwide.
 The Kanamara Festival is held at Kanayama Shrine, which is known for its prosperous business, childbirth, and harmonious marriage.

-Kanamara Festival is a festival that has meaning for many people.
+Kanamara Festival has meaning for many people.
 It is popular for people to wish for a world where there is no discrimination in childbirth and any gender identity.

 This festival was born from the idea that “a festival that everyone can enjoy in the daytime, regardless of their status or sexual orientation, even if they are ill.”
 For this reason, it also has great significance for the Japanese LGBTQ community.